rackerlabs/docs-service-blocks/docs/application-implementation/index.rst

    :header-rows: 1

    * - What we do
-     - What it means for a customer's business
+     - What it means for our customers
    * - Application installation on-premise or in the cloud using best practices on the target deployment environment
      - A custom engineered solution installed in less time